What does French secularism (not) have to do with the recent Islamist terrorist attacks?

 The ‘secularism’ and ‘blasphemy’ response

-According to Journalist Stephen Brown, a possible reason could be that France’s extreme kind of secularism and its “embrace of blasphemy,” has increased radicalism among a minority that in France already feels excluded and downgraded.
-France, a secular country, has wrestled with religion and the issue of freedom of speech for decades, especially given its high Muslim and Catholic populations.But in the past, Brown argues, French secularism simply required neutrality from the State and demanded tolerance towards religions in the public space.
+According to Journalist Stephen Brown, a possible reason could be that France’s extreme kind of secularism and its “embrace of blasphemy,” have increased radicalism among a minority that in France already feels excluded and downgraded.
+France, a secular country, has wrestled with religion and the issue of freedom of speech for decades, especially given its high Muslim and Catholic populations.But in the past, Brown argues, French secularism simply required neutrality from the state and demanded tolerance towards religions in the public space.
 Today, according to Brown, French secularism has become much more extreme and it has become a “civil religion.”
 He adds that the most important characteristic of this new form of secularism is the support of religious blasphemy such as in the form of cartoons of Mohammed.
 Brown argues that the French encourage blasphemy and therefore should have expected a strong reaction from the Islamic radical world.
-Finally, he underlines the importance of using blasphemy with moderation in a country with such a high percentage of Islamic population.
+Finally, he underlines the importance of using blasphemy with moderation in a country with such a large Islamic population.
 This is because, according to Brown: “while defenders of blasphemy invoke freedom of expression […] what blasphemy does, in fact, is trap France in a vicious cycle of reactivity to jihadist terror that makes it less free and less autonomous.”

 However, some reject that the terrorist attacks were a response to a specific provocation.
 Rather, they argue this is the product of general hate.
 France protects its secular values more strongly than other European countries, which makes the country a preferred target.
 For instance, writer Caroline Fourest stated on Twitter: “Who will be the first to write that they were killed because of racism or drawings?
 The jihadists kill us for what we think, for what we believe, and for who we are.
 They kill everyone who is different from them.
 Hatred is on their side.
 Not ours.”
-The chief editor of L’Express, Anne Rosencher, agrees with Caroline and stated that “Islamists hate everything of the French: the culture, habits, equality.”
+The chief editor of L’Express, Anne Rosencher, agrees with Fourest and stated that “Islamists hate everything of the French: the culture, habits, equality.”

 France deserves more solidarity

 Journalist Benjamin Haddad has also claimed that France’s war against Islamism is not a form of populism and of hate of minorities.
-He argued that Islamism is a real threat to France and that: “Liberal critics of Emmanuel Macron’s campaign against radicalism misunderstand the crisis his country faces.”
+He argued that Islamism is a real threat to France and that “liberal critics of Emmanuel Macron’s campaign against radicalism misunderstand the crisis his country faces.”
 He argued that some U.S. newspapers seem to encourage and agree with accusations of leaders such as Erdoğan.
 An article in the newspaper Vox wrote about the “crackdown on Islam,” and the New York Times piece about Paty’s killing wrote as its headline: “French Police Shoot and Kill Man After a Fatal Knife Attack on the Street,” thereby underlining the violent response of the police rather than the violence of the attacker and not mentioning his religious identity.
 Haddad argued that, ״as France mourns its victims, its fight against terrorism and radicalism deserves more understanding and solidarity.”

 Freedom of speech